DataFire/Integrations/integrations/generated/thesmsworks/README.md

 * output [TokenResponse](#tokenresponse)

 ### scheduleBatch
-Schedules a batch of SMS messages to be sent at the date-time you specify
+Schedules a batch of SMS messages to be sent at the date time you specify

 ```js